mcres/rl-mdatos/README.md

 The goal of this repo is purely educational:
 - For more elaborated and complicated RL algorithms, see [cleanrl](https://github.com/vwxyzjn/cleanrl).
 - For an intuitive, easy-to-use library widely used in research, see [stable-baselines3](https://github.com/DLR-RM/stable-baselines3) and [rl-baselines3-zoo](https://github.com/DLR-RM/rl-baselines3-zoo).

+A Jupyter Notebook written in Spanish that provides basic explanations of RL concepts making use of this repo can be found [here](https://github.com/mcres/rl-mdatos/blob/master/notebook/notebook.ipynb).

 The [bibliography](##Bibliography) I used is probably the most common entry point if you want to learn Reinforcement Learning.